Conspiracy Theories: Overview

 After Trump was elected president in 2016, many analysts noted that he further helped bring belief in conspiracy theories into the mainstream while eroding public trust in the media and science.
 He promoted various conspiracy theories, including an allegation that the Ukrainian government, working with Democrats, had framed Russia for its interference in the 2016 US presidential election (a notion proven false by the FBI).
 He also spread falsehoods about the coronavirus disease 2019 (COVID-19) pandemic and his own loss in the 2020 presidential election, drawing protest from experts who warned his blatantly false claims threatened public health and public safety.
 Meanwhile, his supporters placed him at the center of a sprawling conspiracy theory known as QAnon, in which an anonymous online commentator claimed to have knowledge of vast conspiracies by the US government and Trump's role as a savior who would bring the nefarious efforts to light.
 Though QAnon beliefs were repeatedly proven false, its adherents often defended their views by adding new layers to the alleged conspiracy involving “deep state” shadow governments and “false flag” operations designed to obscure those actually responsible.

-Historians, sociologists, and psychologists continue to suggest that conspiracy theories are a natural outgrowth of a human desire to explore and uncover facets of experience that remain unexplained.
-Others suggest that such theories are the product of frustrations related to the secretive nature of some political, social and historical organizations and operations.
+Although increasingly linked to the spread of harmful misinformation and disinformation throughout the early twenty-first century, historians, sociologists, and psychologists continued to suggest that conspiracy theories were a natural outgrowth of a human desire to explore and uncover facets of experience that remain unexplained.
+Others suggested that such theories are the product of frustrations related to the secretive nature of some political, social, and historical organizations and operations.
 In addition, conspiracy theories have had an enduring aesthetic appeal as a plot device for fiction and as an expression of the mythic struggle between good and evil.
-Whether in reference to actual conspiracies or fictional accounts of secret covenants, the perpetuation of conspiracy theories reflects both the human desire to pursue and untangle any mystery and the uneven distribution of power and influence within society.
+Whether in reference to actual conspiracies or fictional accounts of secret covenants, the perpetuation of conspiracy theories reflected both the human desire to pursue and untangle any mystery and the uneven distribution of power and influence within society.

 These essays and any opinions, information or representations contained therein are the creation of the particular author and do not necessarily reflect the opinion of EBSCO Information Services.